Barbu Lăzăreanu: Communist period

-Lăzăreanu Sr headed the Academy's library, from 1948 to 1957.
+Lăzăreanu Sr headed the Academy's library from 1948 to 1957.
 In 2013, mathematician-writer Mircea Malița recalled that he himself was actually in charge of that institution, Lăzăreanu's presidency being otherwise "symbolic".
 Nevertheless, Lăzăreanu is alleged to have obtained for the Academy the letters of left-wing novelist Panait Istrati, having coaxed his widow into handing them over.
 In 1956, he promised to allow Marie Rolland access to the letters exchanged between Istrati and Romain Rolland, though these were never released during his tenure.
 Lăzăreanu was similarly involved, in 1952, with the Romanian orthographic reform, voted in as a member of the Linguistics Institute, and nominally implementing locally the objectives stated in Marxism and Problems of Linguistics.
 He published in 1950 an anthology of anti-monarchic literature, which went through two more editions by 1957.

-He returned to socialist historiography and reissued as a book his earlier study on the Romanian Communards; his review of early Romanian socialism, published by Scînteia in January 1952, offered a negative review of Dobrogeanu-Gherea's political contribution, now deemed "Menshevik opportunism".
+The academician returned to socialist historiography and reissued as a book his earlier study on the Romanian Communards; his review of early Romanian socialism, published by Scînteia in January 1952, offered a negative review of Dobrogeanu-Gherea's political contribution, now deemed "Menshevik opportunism".
 His other work was in early-readers' literature, with the book Dan inimosul ("Hearty Dan").
 Although a representative of the new regime, in 1950 he signed a public protest in support of his friend Peltz, who had been exposed as a Siguranța informant and was facing communist imprisonment.
 In January 1952, his 70th anniversary was marked by an official ceremony at the Academy.
 Săvulescu, the Academy president, saluted him as a Romanian version of Milkman Tevye and Till Eulenspiegel, noting his "kind and open heart" and his ability to versify any situation; his speech also doubled as an attack on cosmopolitanism, praising Lăzăreanu's "socialist patriotism".

 Before his death, Lăzăreanu served several times in the Academy Presidium.
 He was also a recipient of the Star of the People's Republic of Romania, Second Class, and Ordinul Muncii, First Class.
-In June 1956, he participated as a speaker in the ceremony which welcomed parts of the Romanian Treasure being returned from the Soviet Union.
+In June 1956, he participated as a speaker in the ceremony which welcomed parts of the Romanian Treasure being returned from the Soviet Union; in December, alongside Chief Rabbi Moses Rosen, he attended a ceremony marking the 80th anniversary of the Jewish Theater (conflating The Barașeum and earlier institutions).
 Lăzăreanu died of a heart attack in Bucharest, on January 19, 1957.
 Incinerated at Cenușa crematorium, his funeral, including the speeches, was held on the premises and closed with the singing of "The Internationale", the highest mark of adherence to the communist ideal.